-G.a.2 Number and percent of all critical incidents that were reported within the required timeframe as specified in the approved waiver.
-N: Number of all critical incidents that were reported within the required time frame as specified in the approved waiver D. Total number of all critical incidents reported
+G.a.2 Number and percent of all critical incidents that were reported within required timeframe as specified in the approved waiver.
+N: Number of all critical incidents were reported within required timeframe as specified in the approved waiver.
+D: Total number of all CIR